 Serve Your Instant Pot Sweet Potato Casserole

-Your sweet potato casserole with the perfect brown and crispy marshmallow topping is now ready to serve.
+Your sweet potato casserole has the perfect brown and crispy marshmallow topping and is now ready to serve.

 I hope you enjoy Ryan’s Sweet Potato Casserole!
 It’s a must for any holiday event!